s-amberg/cpla/week12/exercise_solution/README.md

 If you would use an `std::shared_ptr` instead declaring the destructor, move and copy operations would not be required.
 The `Unicorn` objects would still be copyable.
 However, the copies would be shallow copies!
 Therefore, the semantics of `Unicorn` are changed.
 Furthermore, the counters used in an `std::shared_ptr` require memory, are atomic and have a small run-time overhead.

 Recompilation: Only the `Unicorn.o` file should be recompiled after you have changed the return type of `calculateAltitude()` for the Pimpl version.
 While in the initial version all test objects need to be recompiled!

+## Pimpl with Pimpl Pointer

+With the `PimplPtr` the destructor and move operations need to be user declared.
+But the size of a `Unicorn` object increases from one pointer to two.
+Usually this is an increase from `8` to `16` byte.